Learning Support and Well Being

 ASD and AD(H)D

-- Support with transition into to college/ to university.
+• Support with transition into to college/post-18 pathways.

-- Support and advice with the first steps of getting a diagnosis e.g., GP referral
+• Support and advice with the first steps of getting a diagnosis including navigating the referral routes open to post-16 students and their families.

-- Tailored academic support including independent study strategies, revision and time management.
+• Tailored academic support including independent study strategies, time management and motivation, and revision and exam techniques.

 Where a student requires additional support that goes beyond what a school or college can typically deliver from their own budgets or staffing then they may need an Education Health and Care Plan (EHCP) –